Niels Hoegh Bronnum: Pastor Anton Pedersen and Holger Brønnum's influence

 Pastor Anton Pedersen was a Danish pastor who grew up in the country and was associated with the Holiness movement.
 At that time, it served as a background for the Danish Foreign Mission (also known as the Ydre Mission) and helped establish international and interconfessional contacts.
 In 1905, before the Danish mission was conceived, Pastor Pedersen was pastoring "Our Saviour's Church" in Aalborg.
 He was disturbed by the rise of Islam in Africa and preached about the need for mission work abroad.
 Brønnum befriended Pedersen when Holger was nearing his last days and despairing at the thought of being unable to join Pedersen on their vision of global missionary, reportedly saying, "Oh Lord, since I cannot go, send my brother, Niels."

 After listening to his consumptive brother's pleas and reading letters by the Syrian Pastor Einar Prip of the New Testament, Brønnum decided he would pursue missionary work.
-One day when Holger asked Niels where he was going, Niels response was "I am going to ask Pastor Pedersen whether he thinks I can be used a missionary."
+One day when Holger asked Niels where he was going, Niels's response was "I am going to ask Pastor Pedersen whether he thinks I can be used a missionary."
 Pastor Pedersen sought to help Brønnum obtain the medical education he wanted.
-His small prayer along with a his group of friends promised to help fund his education with the intention for him to eventually offer his services to the Danish Missionary Society (DMS) where he would supposedly work in China.
+His small prayer along with a group of friends promised to help fund his education with the intention for him to eventually offer his services to the Danish Missionary Society (DMS) where he would supposedly work in China.

 Medical training and affiliations

-Brønnum attended medical school from 1905–1911 at the University of Edinburgh, a medical school in Scotland where other Danish missionaries also trained at the time.
+Brønnum attended medical school from 1905 to 1911 at the University of Edinburgh, a medical school in Scotland where other Danish missionaries also trained at the time.
 It was at Edinburgh that Brønnum met his fiancée and future wife, Miss Margaret Chapel Young, a Scottish fellow student "who had for many years felt called to be a missionary in Africa."

 In 1907, while still in training, Brønnum attended a talk at the Tolbooth Church where Dr. Kumm presented the need for Christian workers in Africa.
 Also present in the crowd that day was Brønnum's friend, Pastor Pedersen.
-Both men were convinced that worked needed to be done in Africa, but no mission societies in Denmark sent missionaries to Africa at that time.
+Both men were convinced that work needed to be done in Africa, but no mission societies in Denmark sent missionaries to Africa at that time.